harrywithani/smart-cart-system/README.md

 This project investigates whether a **hybrid retrieval approach** using object detection (YOLO), embeddings (CLIP), and efficient indexing (FAISS) can **meet these constraints** while maintaining high accuracy and fast retrieval times.

 ---

-Here’s a well-written, believable description for your dataset section:

----